mirelapitt/Capstone-Project/README.md

 git clone git@github.com:mirelapitt/Capstone-Project.git
 ```

-- Once the files are on your machine, open the **Capstone Project** folder in [Visual Studio Code](https://code.visualstudio.com/download).
+- Once the files are on your machine, open the **Capstone-Project** folder in [Visual Studio Code](https://code.visualstudio.com/download).

 ## Deployment